pmvr/pmvr.github.io/index.md

 $$\text{precision}=\frac{\text{tp}}{\text{tp}+\text{fp}},\quad\text{recall}=\frac{\text{tp}}{\text{tp}+\text{fn}}$$

 A binary classifier uses a threshold to assign the input to a class.
 Thus, varying the threshold enables a trade-off between the precision and recall, i.e. increasing precision reduces recall, and vice versa.
-Figure [\[fig:Precision-Recall-Trade-Off\]](#fig:Precision-Recall-Trade-Off) plots the precision and recall against the thresholds of a binary classifier that decides if the 4 most significant bits are equal to 0100 or not.
+Figure 4 plots the precision and recall against the thresholds of a binary classifier that decides if the 4 most significant bits are equal to 0100 or not.

-![<span id="fig:Precision-Recall-Trade-Off" label="fig:Precision-Recall-Trade-Off">\[fig:Precision-Recall-Trade-Off\]</span>Precision-Recall-Trade-Off](figures/prescicion-recall-4Bit-04.png)
+{% include image.html url="figures/prescicion-recall-4Bit-04.png" description="Figure 4: Precision-Recall-Trade-Off" %}

 The threshold can be chosen, such that the precision is fixed to 95%.
-Figure [\[fig:Recall-given-Precision\]](#fig:Recall-given-Precision) shows the recall of binary classifiers for the first 4, 5, 6, and 7 most significant bits, when the precision is set to 95%.
+Figure 5 shows the recall of binary classifiers for the first 4, 5, 6, and 7 most significant bits, when the precision is set to 95%.
 It turned out, that the classification performance depends on the bit patterns and drops, if the number of the most significant bits to be classified increases.
 For a binary 8-bit classifier a precision of 95% could not achieved.

-![<span id="fig:Recall-given-Precision" label="fig:Recall-given-Precision">\[fig:Recall-given-Precision\]</span>Recall given Precision = 95%](figures/recall_given_precision.png)
+{% include image.html url="figures/recall_given_precision.png" description="Figure 5: Recall given Precision = 95%" %}

 For example, the binary 4-bit classifier with a precision \\(p=0.95\\) has a recall of \\(r=0.946\\).
 A lattice based attack, where the 4 most significant bits of the ephemeral key are leaked, requires about 80 signature generations of a 256-bit key.
 The total number of signatures required in our scenario for a successful attack is then